 We all know that evaluating every child the same, and teaching every child the same, is not equal.
 As educators we have felt this in our bones since the moment we began teaching.
 Asking every child to show their learning, or to learn in the same way is much like the image above, unfair.
 However, we have much to do in this area.
-Not only do we have to change this paradigm in schools, with educators, principals, senior management and school boards; more difficultly we have to change the perception of education with our parents, and our students.
-I believe this is one of the most difficult challenges.
-However, with the B.C.’s New Curriculum we now have the backing of the Ministry to articulate, demonstrate, and validate the necessary work we must accomplish to bring out each learners individual, unique, and best abilities.
-So, as the research lead us, we followed and began by seeking methods to have the learner explore “self”.
+Not only do we have to change this paradigm in schools, with educators, principals, senior management and school boards; even with more difficultly we have to change the perception of education with our parents, and our students.
+We believe this is one of the most difficult challenges.
+However, with B.C.’s New Curriculum we now have the backing of the Ministry to articulate, demonstrate, and validate the necessary work we must accomplish to bring out each learners individual, unique abilities.
+So, as the research led us, we followed and began by seeking methods to have the learner explore “self”.
 Who are they, how do they learn, what has influenced them, as well as a myriad of other important self exploration pieces.
-Below I will articulate how we have begun.
+Below we will articulate how we have begun.
 Though we started this project this year in three uniques places, a French Imerssion English 8 class, an 8-12 Community classroom, and a school wide initiative in a high school intended for a “Be the Change” project the entire school is involved in, the beginning phases of knowing “me” are nearly the same.

 “It is integral that children know who they are, really and truly understand what makes them, them.
 But do not ask children to do this work if you as an educator have not also done it.
 Do you know yourself as well as you think?
 I assure you knowing yourself will change the way you teach others.”

 *In our first lesson we teach the students about these two very important pieces, as they set up a foundation of what it looks like to be a partner in the process of “self-discovery”.
 It is a central piece of everything we do from this moment onwards, and we can come back to it time and again to remind the students of how to treat people and be treated by people in this process.
-Witnessing is a common First Peopl’s Practice.
-The piece I have included here gives a very brief overview of the meaning and method of witnessing.
-The key is this; you are witnessing for someone else, you must be present and account for the stories ideas and musings they are sharing.
+Witnessing is a common First People’s Practice.
+The piece we have included here gives a very brief overview of the meaning and method of witnessing.
+The key is this; you are witnessing for someone else, you must be present and account for the story’s ideas and musings they are sharing.
 You must use your most intense listening skills to hear their story and be able to recount it for them.
 It is often seen as a sign of disrespect to be writing when you are supposed to be present with someone while they are witnessing, so we have experimented with using three people in a group, the story teller tells their ideas directly to the witness, and a recorder may sit behind or to the side collecting the words and ideas in a written format.
 However, we are still tinkering with the best methods when we witness.

-*In the same lesson we teach Sawa Bona, the piece I have linked to here is another blog that speaks to the process through their interpretation.
-I will also include the video we used to show the whole school in their home rooms.
+*In the same lesson we teach Sawa Bona, the piece we have linked to is another blog that speaks to the process through their interpretation.
+We will also include the video we used to show the whole school in their home rooms.
 The idea of Sawa Bona is that you are truly present, you, “SEE” them.
 Some interpretations say that it is the essence of two people seeing each other.
 I see your strength, I see your fears, I see all that you are and I am here for you, not as a judge, but to help you fully exist.